Haantjes Algebras and Diagonalization: Acknowledgments

-The authors wish to thank F. Magri for having drawn our attention to the theory of Haantjes manifolds and N. Kamran for discussions and encouragement.
+The authors wish to thank F. Magri for having drawn our attention to the theory of Haantjes manifolds and N. Kamran for discussions, a reading of the manuscript and encouragement.

-We also thank heartily Y. Kosmann-Schwarzbach for letting us know the preprint \cite{YKS} before its publication. \noi P. T. acknowledges the support of the research project FIS2015-63966, MINECO, Spain, and by the ICMAT Severo Ochoa project SEV-2015-0554 (MINECO). \noi P. T. and G. T. are members of Gruppo Nazionale di Fisica Matematica (GNFM) of INDAM.
+We also thank heartily Y. Kosmann-Schwarzbach for letting us know the preprint \cite{YKS} before its publication.

+The research of P. T. has been supported by the research project PGC2018-094898-B-I00, Ministerio de Ciencia, Innovaci\'on y Universidades, Spain, and by the ICMAT Severo Ochoa project SEV-2015-0554, Ministerio de Ciencia, Innovaci\'on y Universidades, Spain.
+P. T. and G. T. are members of Gruppo Nazionale di Fisica Matematica (GNFM) of INDAM.